univention/univention-corporate-server/doc/app-center/configurations.rst

 Join Script
 ~~~~~~~~~~~

-Finally, the join script ``inst`` is called to end the upgrade.
+Finally, the join script :file:`inst` is called to end the upgrade.
 With an
 updated join script changes can be made to the environment that require
 the necessary execution permissions or access to the UCS directory
 service.
 When a join script should run during the upgrade, please keep